intelij/srt-marine/README.md

 Created a Phoenix web application (MarineApp) that provides an API for accessing consolidated AIS data reports.
 The application is configured with an Ecto Repo module, implements HTTP data reception using gun, and follows Elixir best practices.

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 #### Created the GenServer for HTTP Data Receiver
 ##### Created the module for handling HTTP data reception in lib/srt_marine_app/ais_receiver.ex: